 Does your bot ever do something totally different than what you thought it would do?
 Try calibrating them!
 Calibration adjusts the bot’s optical sensors to the surface and light environment.
 Students can calibrate the bot by holding the on button and quickly placing it on a plain black circle.
 Remind your students to calibrate the bot each time they change surfaces (paper to screen) or lighting conditions.

-I hope these tips are helpful as you begin to use Ozobots in your classroom!
-If you know any other tips, share them in the comments below.
+I hope these tips are helpful as you use Ozobots in your classroom!
+They have helped things run more smoothly in my room.
+If you know any other tips, send me a message on Instagram or email me.
+I can't wait to hear.